Particular/docs.particular.net/transports/index.md

 NServiceBus is an abstraction built on top of existing queuing technologies.
 These queuing technologies are referred to as a "Transport" with NServiceBus.

-The documentation related to transports will help you understand what the differences are between the transports and decide which one best suits a specific scenario.
+The documentation related to transports will help with a better understanding of what the differences are between the transports and decide which one best suits a specific scenario.
 And after a transport has been decided, how to make optimal usage of NServiceBus in combination with that transport.
 Including how to deal with concurrency, transactions, scaling, etc.

 ## Different Transports